KhurazovRuslan/Udacity-Arvato.Datascience-nanodegree-capstone-project/README.md

 <h1>Udacity - Arvato customer segmentation and mailout campaign prediction.</h1>

 This is the final project for Data science nanodegree by <a href='https://www.udacity.com/'>udacity.com</a>.
 The first goal of the project is to clusterize general population in Germany and current customers of the company trying to find features that make up a potential customer.
 The second goal is to build a classification model trying to predict responses to a marketing campaign.
+As the result of the project a <a href='https://khurazovruslan.medium.com/customer-segmentation-and-prediction-for-arvato-financial-services-b7bea75380fd'>blogpost was posted on medium.com</a>

 <h2>Data:</h2>